proophsoftware/event-machine-docs/docs/api/aggregates/functional_flavour.md

 ```

 {.alert .alert-success}
 Working with **immutable state** avoids a whole bunch of silly and hidden errors.
-Method calls are predictable.
+Function calls are predictable.
 You can harden the system With simple tests, pave the way for refactorings and keep velocity high.
 Event Machine also has an easy job.
 It does not need to care about state changes, because they are fully managed in userland code.
 This means, that you have full control. **No object mapping layer required, no dirty state and no unit of work.**